Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • AI image generator (Pro)

-• Browser-based and desktop app available
+• Available browser-based and as a desktop app

 Pricing: